 ‘What can happen in two weeks?
 Surely the office can manage without you?’ he snapped.

 After courting for 5 years, they married a year ago.
 She worked for an advertising agency while he owned an export business.
 An otherwise happy couple, lately they were having bitter arguments.
 The disagreements usually centred on long working hours.
 They hadn’t realised they could hurt each other so much.
-After one such heated argument they decided that they had to get away for a few days just to be together, to get their life back on track again.
+After one such heated argument, they decided that they had to get away for a few days just to be together, to get their life back on track again.
 They planned a visit to Missouri.

 They were to leave by the evening flight to Delhi, take a train to Dehradun and from there travel to Missouri by hired car.
 The travel agent had taken care of everything.
 Kavvya frantically tried to hail a cab when her mobile rang.
 She half expected it and sweat trickled down her spine.

 ‘Where are you?
 Do you realise the time?
-We should have been on our way to the airport by now.
+We should have been on our way to the airport now.
 There is bound to be heavy traffic today,’ Siddhi yelled.

 ‘I will be there in a few minutes.’

 She disconnected, eventually found a cab and reached home in half an hour.
 Hurrying up the stairs, she dropped her bag on the floor and ran to pack the last minute things she needed.
 Siddhi kept grumbling but she thought it best to ignore.
-Otherwise a heated argument would ensue and delay them further.
+Otherwise, a heated argument would ensue and delay them further.
 She just wanted to leave.

 Another half-hour later they were on their way to the airport.
 The driver sensed the tension and drove as swiftly as he could.
 Siddhi was quiet while Kavvya closed her eyes and relaxed.
 She felt drained.
-At every red signal Siddhi cursed and become fidgety.
+At every red signal, Siddhi cursed and become fidgety.
 They reached the airport just at the nick of time.

-On the flight he calmed down.
+On the flight, he calmed down.
 As their eyes met, he broke into a smile and mouthed, ‘I love you.’

 The next day they were two completely different people, very much in love with each other.
 They sat reminiscing about their courtship days.
 Thrown back a couple of years they felt young and alive.
 The problems that looked irreparable were lost in time.
 The drive to Missouri was enveloped in the midst of greenery and a bright sunny blue sky.

-The agent had planned the trip to give them ample time to just be together without too many sight seeing plans fitted in.
+The agent had planned the trip to give them ample time to just be together without too many sightseeing plans fitted in.
 On the third day after having made passionate love, Kavvya lay with her head cradled on the crook of his shoulder.
 He held her close running his fingers through her hair.
 She looked up to him and said, ‘I’m sorry.
 You mean everything to me.
 You understand how important my work is to me.
 Whenever you snap at me for working late I feel let down.
 Sometimes I want to open up to you, share my workload and take your advice.
 But I’m scared.
 I feel you hate where I work and my work itself.
 It hurts me’.

 Placing his hand beneath her chin he turned her towards him.

 ‘Don’t you think I hurt too?
 I feel so left out whenever you’re not around.
 When you return from work, all I want to do is be in your arms and just talk like the way we did before.
 Things have changed so much.
 You have changed.
 You would rather talk about clients, artwork and layouts than about us.
 Everything can’t revolve around work remember.
-Your late night with clients also concern me.
+Your late-night with clients also concerns me.
 What if someone makes a pass at you?
 I can’t tolerate that.
 I worry myself sick whenever you’re not home before nightfall.
 I am always anxious.
 I love you’.